TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 implementation of dependency injection, extbase appeared in 2009.
 Extbase brought a first container and dependency injection solution, it's main interface being the extbase :php:`ObjectManager`.
-The extbase object manager has been widely used for a long time, but suffered from some issues younger approaches didn't face.
-One of the main drawbacks of extbase object manager was the fact that it's based on runtime reflection: Whenever an object had to be instantiated, the object manager scanned the class for needed injections and prepared dependencies to be injected.
-This process was quite slow and has been mitigated by various caches that also came with a cost.
-In the end, these issues have been the main reasons the object manager has never been established as a main core concept, but only lived in extbase scope.
+The extbase object manager has been widely used for a long time, but suffered from some issues younger approaches don't face.
+One of the main drawbacks of extbase object manager is the fact that it's based on runtime reflection: Whenever an object is to be instantiated, the object manager scans the class for needed injections and prepares dependencies to be injected.
+This process is quite slow though mitigated by various caches.
+And these also come with costs.
+In the end, these issues have been the main reason the object manager was never established as a main core concept but only lived in extbase scope.

-The object lifecycle and dependency injection solution based on symfony DI has been implemented with TYPO3 core v10 and is a general core concept: Next to the native dependency injection, it is also wired into :php:`makeInstance()` as a long living backwards compatible solution, but it fully substitutes the extbase object manager.
-In contrast to the extbase solution, symfony based object management is *not* bound to expensive runtime calculations, but is an instance wide build-time solution: When the TYPO3 bootstraps, all object creation details of all classes are read from a single cache file once up front, the actual creation does not need any expensive calculation.
+The object lifecycle and dependency injection solution based on Symfony DI has been implemented with TYPO3 core v10 and is a general core concept: Next to the native dependency injection, it is also wired into :php:`makeInstance()` as a long living backwards compatibility solution, and it fully substitutes the extbase object manager.
+In contrast to the extbase solution, Symfony based object management does *not* have the overhead of expensive runtime calculations.
+Instead it is an instance wide build-time solution: When TYPO3 bootstraps, all object creation details of all classes are read from a single cache file just once, and afterwards no expensive calculation is required for actual creation.

-While symfony based DI has been implemented in TYPO3 v10 and the use of extbase ObjectManager has been marked as discouraged, all left over core usages of the ObjectManager have been dropped with TYPO3 v11, it is actively deprecated in v11 and logs a deprecation level log entry.
-With TYPO3 v12, the extbase ObjectManager has been dropped.
-The symfony DI integration into TYPO3 does not stop here, there are still various places where core itself does things in a non optimal way.
-This will be further streamlined over time.
-For instance the final fate of makeInstance() and the SingletonInterface have not been fully decided yet, and there are various further tasks to solve with younger TYPO3 versions to sharpen the core provided object lifecycle management.
+Symfony based DI was implemented in TYPO3 v10 and usage of the extbase ObjectManager was discouraged.
+With TYPO3 v11 the core doesn't use the ObjectManager any more.
+It is actively deprecated in v11 and thus leads to 'deprecation' level log entries.

+With TYPO3 v12 the extbase ObjectManager is actually gone.
+Making use of Symfony DI integration still continues.
+There are still various places in the core to be improved.
+Further streamlining will be done over time.
+For instance, the final fate of makeInstance() and the SingletonInterface has not fully been decided on yet.
+Various tasks remain to be solved in younger TYPO3 developments to further improve the *object lifecycle management* provided by the core.

 Build-time caches
 =================

-To get a basic understanding of the core's lifecycle management, it's helpful to get a rough insight on the main construct.
-As already mentioned, object lifecycle management is a build-time based thing.
-It is done very early during TYPO3 bootstrap and only once.
-On subsequent requests a cache file is loaded: All calculated information is written to a special cache that can not be reconfigured and is available
+To get a basic understanding of the core's lifecycle management it is helpful to get a rough insight on the main construct.
+As already mentioned, *object lifecycle management* is conceptualized as steps to take place at *build-time*.
+It is done very early and only once during the TYPO3 bootstrap process.
+All calculated information is written to a special cache that can not be reconfigured and is available early.
+On subsequent requests the cache file is loaded.
-early: Extensions can not mess with the construct if they follow the general core API's.
+Extensions can not mess with the construct if they adhere to the core API.

-Next to the container being created early, the state it contains is independent and not different in frontend, backend and CLI scope.
-The same container instance may even be used for multiple requests, which becomes more and more important with the core being able to execute sub requests nowadays.
-The only exception to this is the install tool: It uses a more basic container that "can't fail".
-But that difference isn't important for extension developers since they can't hook into the install tool at these places anyways.
+Besides being created early, the state of the container is independent and exactly the same in *frontend*, *backend* and *CLI scope*.
+The same container instance may even be used for multiple requests.
+This is becoming more and more important nowadays with the core being able to execute sub requests.
+The only exception to this is the *install tool*: It uses a more basic container that "cannot fail".
+This difference is not important for extension developers however since they can't hook into the install tool at those places anyways.

-The symfony container implementation is usually configured to actively scan all extension classes for needed injections.
-The casual configuration of just a couple of lines within :file:`Services.yaml` should be done within all extensions that contain PHP classes and is the basic setup we'll outline in detail below.
+The Symfony container implementation is usually configured to actively scan the extension classes for needed injections.
+All it takes are just a couple of lines within file :file:`Services.yaml`.
+This should be done within all extensions that contain PHP classes and it is the fundamental setup we will outline in the following.

-For developers, it is important to understand that dealing with symfony DI is an early core bootstrap thing.
+For developers, it is important to understand that dealing with Symfony DI is an *early core bootstrap* thing.
 The system will fail upon misconfiguration, so frontend and backend may be unreachable.

+.. attention:: Cache needs to be cleared manually!

 The container cache entry (at the time of this writing) *is not* deleted when a backend admin user clicks "Clear all cache" in the backend top toolbar.
-The only way to force a DI recalculation is using the "Admin tools" -> "Maintenance" -> "Flush Caches" button of the backend embedded install tool, or the standalone install tool.
+The only way to force a DI recalculation is using the "Admin tools" -> "Maintenance" -> "Flush Caches" button of the backend embedded install tool or the standalone install tool itself.
 This
-means: Whenever core or an extension fiddles with DI (or more general "Container") configuration, this cache has to be manually dropped for a running instance by clicking this button.
+means: Whenever core or an extension fiddles with DI (or more general "Container") configuration, this cache has to be manually emptied for a running instance by clicking this button.
-The backend extension manager does that automatically when loading or unloading extensions, though.
-Another way to quickly drop this cache during development is by removing :file:`var/cache/code/di/*` files, which reside in :file:`typo3temp/` in non-composer based instances, or elsewhere in composer based instances (see :ref:`Environment`).
-TYPO3 will then recalculate the cache upon next instance call, no matter if it's a frontend, a backend or a CLI call.
+The backend extension manager however *does* empty the cache automatically when loading or unloading extensions.
+Another way to quickly drop this cache during development is to remove all :file:`var/cache/code/di/*` files, which reside in :file:`typo3temp/` in non-composer based instances or elsewhere in composer based instances (see :ref:`Environment`).
+TYPO3 will then recalculate the cache upon the next instance call, no matter if it's a frontend, a backend or a CLI request.

 The main takeaway is: When a developer fiddles with container configuration, the cache needs to be manually cleared.
-And if some configuration issue slipped in, which made the container / DI calculation fail, the system does *not* heal itself and needs both a fix of the configuration plus probably a cache removal.
+And if some configuration issue slipped in, which made the container or DI calculation fail, the system does *not* heal itself and needs both a fix of the configuration plus probably a cache removal.
 The standalone install tool however should *always* work, even if the backend breaks down, so the "Flush caches" button is always reachable.
 Note that *if* the container calculation fails, the